-35 Digital Marketing Blogs That Accept Guest Posts
+45 Top Digital Marketing Blogs That Accept Guest Posts

 Hint

-Pitchbox is interested in link building, so you’ll have to find a new angle to the old topic.
+Pitchbox is interested in link building, so you’ll have to find a new angle for this old topic.

 Also, they really care about the quality of the writing, so don’t bother pitching anything that isn’t really exciting.